Locally Adaptive Federated Learning: Experiments

 \textbf{FedDecSPS.} We evaluate the performance of FedDecSPS with $c_t = c_0 \sqrt{t+1}$.
 Similar to the sensitivity analysis of FedSPS towards $c$ (Figure \ref{fig:mnist_convex_ablation}), we performed ablations studies for a fixed value of $\gamma_b$ and varying $c_0$ as well as $\tau$.
 The observation is same as the previous case: the optimal value of $c_0$ does not scale according to $\tau$ as suggested by theory and we fix $c_0=0.5$ for all experiments.
 Similarly we fix $\gamma_b = 1$, following similar observations as before.
-We compare the convergence of FedSPS and FedDecSPS for the case of heterogeneous data on clients (i.e., $\sigma_f>0$) in Figure \ref{fig:mnist_convex_nosampling} (c) and (d).
-We observe that heterogeneity has a worse effect on convergence of FedSPS as compared to FedDecSPS, and this verifies our previous theory for both methods.
+We compare the convergence of FedSPS and FedDecSPS for the case of heterogeneous data on clients (i.e., $\sigma_f>0$) in Figure \ref{fig:mnist_convex_nosampling} (c) and (d), as well as Figure \ref{fig:cifar_nonconvex_yessampling}.
+We observe that our practically motivated FedDecSPS performs better in such non-interpolating settings, as expected.

 \textbf{FedAvg and FedAMS.} We compare the performance of our methods---FedSPS and FedDecSPS against the FedAvg baseline, and the state-of-the-art adaptive federated algorithm FedAMS \cite{wang2022communication}.
-FedAvg and FedAMS need extensive tuning for client learning rate $\eta_l$, server learning rate $\eta$, as well as max stabilization factor $\epsilon$, and $\beta_1$, $\beta_2$.
+FedAvg and FedAMS need extensive tuning using grid search for client learning rate $\eta_l$, server learning rate $\eta$, as well as max stabilization factor $\epsilon$, and $\beta_1$, $\beta_2$.
 We refer readers to Appendix \ref{section_fedams_hyparams} for details on the grid search performed and the optimal set of hyperparameters.